 TECENTRIQ is a prescription medicine used to treat adults with:

-A type of breast cancer called triple-negative breast cancer (TNBC).
+A type of liver cancer called hepatocellular carcinoma (HCC).

-TECENTRIQ may be used with the medicine paclitaxel protein-bound when your breast cancer:
+- TECENTRIQ may be used with the medicine bevacizumab when your liver cancer:

 - has spread or cannot be removed by surgery, and